JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 -->

 Semantic versioning (semver) is a system for versioning software.
 By defining a standard way to version software, semver facilitates software interoperability.
-The full what, why, and a detailed specification for this excellent system can be found at [semver.org](https://semver.org).
+The full what, why, and a detailed specification for semver can be found at [semver.org](https://semver.org).
 This article focuses on the use of semver in practice; it journeys through a software development lifecycle, providing examples of how semver should be used in each phase - this article describes *the semantic versioning lifecycle*.

 # Terminology
-Before delving into the semver lifecycle, some terms need to be defined:
+Before delving into the semver lifecycle, some terms must be defined:

 | Term | Description |
 | ---- | ---------- |